Yes, H&M is a fast fashion brand.

 Additional Reasons Why H&M Is A Fast Fashion Brand

-- In 2022, H&M was found to have multiple links to JBS, a Brazilian firm responsible for much of the deforestation of the Amazon rainforest through cattle rearing and leather production.
+- In 2022, H&M Group was found to have multiple links to JBS, a Brazilian firm responsible for much of the deforestation of the Amazon rainforest through cattle rearing and leather production.

 - In the same year, the Changing Markets Foundation found that 96% of H&M’s green claims were greenwashed.